JustBoorish/BooBuilds/ReadMe.txt

 Version 2.0
-Fix bug in outfits causing certain items not to load Place unloaded weapons in same bag slot as new weapons when loading a build Add a use GearManager build option
+Fix bug in outfits causing certain items not to load Place unloaded weapons in same bag slot as new weapons when loading a build Fix weapon bag placement in additional inventory bags Add a use GearManager build option to utilise the in-game GearManager Add a new favourites bar to quickly choose your favourite builds or outfits

 Version 1.9
 Make build and outfit selector display upwards if icon on lower part of screen